Social Incentives and Tax Compliance in Bangladesh

 Peer group information: Firms were told that, in the second mailing, their tax compliance behavior would be shared with other firms in their cluster.

-The variation in sharing Baseline Information, coupled with the Recognition Cards and Peer Group Information treatments created eight different versions of the initial letter, which were randomly distributed across clusters.
+The variation in sharing Baseline Information, coupled with the Recognition Cards and Peer Group Information interventions created eight different versions of the initial letter, which were randomly distributed across clusters.

 Researchers monitored administrative records on registration and tax payments in order to study the effects of the variation in the content of the initial letter.
 This allowed them to test whether peer- or card-based recognition was successful at shifting social norms and increasing compliance.